Google Translate Disclaimer

 Several job-protected employment leaves are available, including:

-Job-protected leaves under employment standards are unpaid.
+Other than five days of interpersonal violence leave, employers are not required to pay for job-protected leaves.
 However, an employee who wishes to take a leave may be eligible for Employment Insurance.
 Contact Service Canada toll-free at 1-800-206-7218 for more information.

-For the majority of leaves, a full-or part-time employee who is currently employed, and has been employed for more than 13 consecutive weeks by the same employer before the day the leave is to begin, qualifies for leave.
+For the majority of leaves, any employee who is currently employed, and has been employed for more than 13 consecutive weeks by the same employer before the day the leave is to begin, qualifies for leave.

-Under The Public Health Emergency Act, employees do not have to have worked for an employer for any set time in order to take Public Health Emergency Leave.
+Employees do not have to have worked for an employer for a minimum amount of time in order to take public health emergency leave.

 An employee who wishes to take any of the following leaves must provide the employer with at least four weeks' written notice: